viamrobotics/docs/docs/installation/rpi-setup.md

 * username: pi
 * password: raspberry

-However, it's bad practice to keep the default username and passwords on a Raspberry Pi since they make it easy for hackers to get access to your Pi.
+However, it's bad practice to keep the default username and password on a Raspberry Pi, since this makes it easy for hackers to get access to your Pi.
-In the past, a malware infected thousands of Raspberry Pi devices that were using the default username and password.
+In the past, malware infected thousands of Raspberry Pi devices that were using the default username and password.

 Source: <a href="https://www.zdnet.com/article/linux-malware-enslaves-raspberry-pi-to-mine-cryptocurrency/" target="_blank">ht<span></span>tps://www.zdnet.com/article/linux-malware-enslaves-raspberry-pi-to-mine-cryptocurrency/</a>
 {{< /alert >}}

 Lastly, you should connect your Pi to Wi-Fi, so that you can run viam-server wirelessly.
 Check `Configure wireless LAN` and enter your wireless network credentials.
-SSID (short for Service Set Identifier) is your Wi-Fi's name, followed by password.
+SSID (short for Service Set Identifier) is your Wi-Fi network name, and password is the network password.
-Change the section `Wireless LAN country` to where your router is currently being operated and then you will hit save:
+Change the section `Wireless LAN country` to where your router is currently being operated and then hit save:
 ![Raspberry Pi Imager window showing the "Configure wireless LAN" option selected with SSID and password information for a wireless network.](../../installation/img/rpi-setup/imager-set-wifi.png)

 This should return you to the initial screen.